PositiveSumData/NationalOralHealthDataPortal/Data/EmergencyDepartment/README.md

 There are generally two paths people take when they visit an emergency department.
 They are treated in the ED and then (1) 'discharged' to go home or they are (2) 'admitted' to the hospital for a longer-term inpatient stay.
 The main ED measures are therefore visits, discharges, admissions, and cost for setting.

+A very thorough background on ED data can be found in the ASTDD document authored by Mike Manz, [Recommended Guidelines for Surveillance of Non-Traumatic Dental Care in Emergency Departments] ().

 ### AHRQ

 Some of the data we are collecting comes from the Agency for Healthcare Research and Quality's [HCUP project](https://www.ahrq.gov/data/hcup/index.html).
 HCUP is a collection of related hospital databases, including the Kid's Inpatient Database (KID), Nationwide Emergency Department Sample (NEDS), Nationwide Readmissions Database (NRD), State Inpatient Databases (SID), State Ambulatory Surgery and Services Databases (SASD), and State Emgerency Departmetn Databases (SEDD).
 These are each collections of state databases that may or may not have universal participation.
 HCUP facilitates the research of these datasets.
 To study individual-level data a researcher will need to purchase data from HCUP and sign data use agreements.